 - Like people, older cats experience arthritis, which makes getting around challenging and painful.
 Older cats need quick and easy access to the litter box.
 They should not have to go up or down stairs to use the box.
 Also, consider getting a litter box with lower sides so they can get in and out easier.

-It’s important to reiterate that if your cat is experiencing urinary incontinence, take them to the vet ASAP to determine what might be the medical cause.
+It’s important to reiterate that if your cat is experiencing urinary cat incontinence, take them to the vet ASAP to determine what might be the medical cause.
 Your vet will perform different tests on your cat and will study your cat’s behavior and medical history.
 Proper diagnosis and treatment plans will be provided.

 "Cat diapers will absorb the urine before it can reach and ruin your hardwood floors, expensive area rugs and furniture."

 Place Pet Parents® Pawtect® Pads under your cat’s litter boxes to prevent misses and spills!
 These pet pads are also made with WickQuick® proprietary fabric blend that quickly wicks and locks in more liquids per square inch than any other options available in the market.
 Additionally, these Pawtect® Pads are made with large, wide zig-zag stitches accompanied by sturdy, straight stitches that make for one strong binding.

 Keep in mind that cat incontinence and your cat’s inappropriate peeing, though stressful to deal with, can be managed, treated, and curbed!